syncfusion-content/maui-docs/MAUI/Polar-Charts/DataLabels.md

 ---
 layout: post
 title: Data label in .NET MAUI Chart control | Syncfusion
-description: This section explains about how to configure the data labels and its features in .NET MAUI Chart (SfPolarChart).
+description: Learn here all about how to configure the data labels and their features in Syncfusion .NET MAUI Chart (SfPolarChart).
 platform: maui
 control: SfPolarChart
 documentation: ug